Advanced WYSIWYG editor

 Output:

-Why is the article content formatting inconsistent?
+Why is the article's content formatting inconsistent?

 1. Select the entire content within the article.
-Click on the Clear formatting option available in the Format menu to remove any inherited styles applied to the content while the article structure remains the same.
+Click the Clear formatting option available in the Format menu to remove any inherited styles applied to the content while the article structure remains the same.

 Image showing the option to clear formatting on the article content